dbierer/php7_examples/README.md

 ##CODE EXAMPLES USAGE:

+You can run the code examples by using either PHP's built-in web server or Docker containers.

+###PHP built-in web server
 1. Install *both* PHP 5.6 and PHP 7 on a VM
 2. Create a symlink /usr/bin/php5 to the php 5.6 install
 3. Create a symlink /usr/bin/php7 to the php 7.0 install